Instant Pot Jasmine Rice Recipe

 It’s so easy to make jasmine rice in your pressure cooker.
 As you all probably already know, I have an Instant Pot, but this will work in any type of electric pressure cooker.

-I made three cups of rice (meaning I used three cups of dry rice), but you could also do this with as little as 1 cup of dry rice.
-The ratio is one to one (1:1), so it’s very easy to remember!
-I used water for the liquid, but you could also use broth.
-I love the flavor of the jasmine rice so I like it to shine through on its own.
-I did add a little oil to help prevent the rice from sticking together.
-I chose coconut oil because it complements the flavor of the rice so well, but you could use any type of oil you like, or butter.
+I add a little oil to help prevent the rice from sticking together.
+I like coconut oil because it complements the flavor of the rice so well, but you could use any type of oil you like, or butter.
 And don’t forget salt to bring out the flavors of the rice, especially if you’re cooking in water.

 One important step to remember when cooking rice in a pressure cooker is to rinse your rice first.
-This will keep it from foaming up too much and sputtering out the valve, making a huge mess (any Instant Pot owners know what I’m talking about here?).
+Rinsing will keep the rice from foaming up too much and sputtering out the valve, making a huge mess (any Instant Pot owners know what I’m talking about here?).

 You’re going to want to make an ultra large batch of this jasmine rice, because it is absolutely irresistible!